 We haven't locked people up.

-We didn't force businesses or churches to close, or order a statewide shelter in place.
+We didn't force businesses or churches to close or order a statewide shelter in place.

 In return, the mainstream media has spent many hours in nearly endless column inches attacking me for that.

-And of course, all of the models were wrong, and of course, all of the predictions were wrong, and all of the advice had flipped and flopped and flailed all over the place.
+And all of the advice flipped and flopped and flailed all over the place.

 You know, don't wear masks, wear masks.